TRAVEL DESTINATION: Rotorua and Hobbiton, Bay of Plenty/Waikato, North Island, New Zealand

 The rest of the hike was enjoyable as well.
 It wasn’t difficult.
-The track would actually provide a wonderful running experience.
+Similarly, I think that this track would also provide a wonderful running experience.
 Parts of this Tokorangi Pa track are used by mountain bikers and road needs to be shared with them.
 From what I was able to notice and see, there are some really awesome riding surfaces across the area and will gladly try them out the next time I’m in Rotorua.

 The next morning was all about the anticipation.
 Will it rain?
 Will it shine?
 Admit it, you too have this perfect sunny image of The Shire (Hobbiton Movie Set) engraved inside your brains.
 It never rains in Hobbiton, right?
-I was finally ready to let go of this illusion and decided to visit this fairytale place in spite of the gloomy outlook.
-It has already taken me too long to come to Matamata’s vicinity.
+Finally, I had to let go of the illusion and gave in.
+I decided to visit this fairy tale place in spite of the gloomy outlook.
+At this point it has already taken me too long to come to Matamata’s vicinity.